7 Ways of Giving Our Kids Purpose

 We told our kids that God put them in the family He did, and with the siblings He did, to shape their character and prepare them for His purpose.

-When the older ones would talk about wanting to do more for God, we often reminded that they had their own little mission field in the home.
+When the older ones would talk about wanting to do more for God, we often reminded them that they had their own little mission field in the home.
 Their younger siblings looked up to them, and they had an opportunity to encourage them in their walk with God by their example, and influence.

 2. Prepare them to love and serve God.

-It’s important that we give our kids a good academic education so that they are prepared for life when they graduate.
-However, it is MUCH more important to prepare them for life spiritually!
-We need to build their faith as we teach them God’s Word, and show them by our example that we love God.
+We need to build their faith as we teach them God’s Word and show them by our example that we love God.
 That in turn will give them more of a thirst for the things of God.

-We also visited widows, and the kids colored Bible verse pictures for them, and prepared a song to sing for them.
-Our purpose for this was to get them excited about serving God, and help them realize they didn’t have to wait till they were adults to serve Him and fulfill His purpose.
+Our purpose for this was to get them excited about serving God and help them realize they didn’t have to wait till they were adults to serve Him and fulfill His purpose.

 3. Teach them that God doesn’t show them the next step until they obey the one He has shown them.

-For example, we taught our kids the importance of being obedient to us as their parents, and reminded them that was the only command given to children in the Bible.
-So their main responsibility to prepare for God’s purpose was to learn to obey us, so they would then obey His loving voice and call on their life.
+So their main responsibility to prepare for God’s purpose was to learn to obey us, so they would then obey His loving voice and call on their lives.
 Till they learned to be obedient, God wasn’t going to show them the next step they should take.

 4. Let go when they feel God is leading.